Alon-Alush/alon-alush.github.io/_posts/Injection/2025-04-19-codecaves.md

 ```
 You can then paste your shellcode in place of these null instructions (tutorial below).

-If you want, you can also use Cheat Engine's "Scan for code caves" feature:
+If you want, you can also use Cheat Engine's "Scan for code caves" feature (`CTRL + ALT + C` in the Memory Viewer):

 ![Writing our shellcode](/assets/images/injection/codecaves/scan.png)